Published On: Apr 04 2013 04:16:05 PM CDTUpdated On: Apr 08 2015 01:00:00 AM CDT

 2014: A day after the University of Connecticut men's basketball team beat Kentucky to win the NCAA tournament, the UConn women's basketball team wins its ninth NCAA crown by beating Notre Dame 79-58.
 Connecticut is the only school to have won both men's and women's titles in the same year, having also done so in 2004.

-2013: Actress Annette Funicello, best known as one of the most popular "Mouseketeers" on "The Mickey Mouse Club" and for movies in the "Beach Party" genre in the mid-1960s, dies of complications from multiple sclerosis at the age of 70 in Bakersfield, Calif.
+2013: Actress Annette Funicello, best known as one of the most popular "Mouseketeers" on "The Mickey Mouse Club" and for movies in the "Beach Party" genre in the mid-1960s, dies of complications from multiple sclerosis at the age of 70 in Bakersfield, California.

 2013: Former British Prime Minister Margaret Thatcher dies from a stroke at the age of 87 in London, England.
 Known as the "Iron Lady," Thatcher governed Britain from 1979 to 1990.
 Britain's first and only female prime minister, she is known for transforming the country's economy and being a formidable rival on the international stage.